ALexandreGr17/Term/README.md

-# shell
+# Term
-the objective of the project is to make a shell with config files in c.
+the objective of the project is to make a terminal with config files in c.